 9 Things to Know About the New ALS Drug Radicava

-On May 5, the FDA approved the first new treatment in 22 years for amyotrophic lateral sclerosis (ALS).
-The drug, Radicava (edaravone), has been found to slow down the decline of physical ability in ALS patients by a third.
+May is ALS Awareness Month, so it is timely that on May 5, the FDA approved the first new treatment in 22 years for amyotrophic lateral sclerosis (ALS).
+The drug, Radicava (edaravone) has been found to slow down the decline of physical ability in ALS patients by a third.
 Find out more about the FDA approval of Radicava here.

 Here are some important things to know about Radicava: